tigrisdata/tigris-blog/blog/2024-12-05-case-study-beam/index.md

 Where do you go when you need to serve arbitrary AI models in only 10 seconds notice?
 Especially without writing a Dockerfile yourself.
 It sounds impossible, but [Beam](https://beam.cloud)'s serverless GPU platform provides performant, scalable AI infrastructure with minimal configuration.
-Adding a simple decorator function alongside your code gets you GPUs-as-a-service.
-And it’s cheaper than running your own persistent GPU by an order of magnitude in most cases.
+Your code already does the AI inference in a function.
+Just add a decorator to get that function running somewhere in the cloud with whatever GPU you specify.
+It turns on when you need it, it turns off when you don't.
+This can save you orders of magnitude over running a persistent GPU in the cloud.

 ![Tigris tiger watching a beam from a ground satellite.
 Image generated with Flux [dev] from Black Forest Labs on fal.ai](./beam.png)